However, the cash can also be used to cover a major purchase, such as home improvements.

 You’ll also need to have a disciplined approach to using a money transfer card as the interest rate you’ll pay on any outstanding balance will typically jump to nearly 19% after the interest-free period comes to an end.

-Getting into more debt to pay off existing debts is a bad idea unless you’re very disciplined.
+Getting into more debt to pay off existing debts might not sound wise.